King Lear (1983 TV programme): Production and release

 Elliott set his Lear in an environment resembling Stonehenge, although the production was entirely shot in a studio.
 The somewhat out-of-focus effect that one sees at certain moments is because mist pervades the setting in several scenes.
 In keeping with the primitive backdrop, this production emphasizes the primitive over the sophisticated.
 Shakespeare's characters use the clothing, weapons, and technology of the early Bronze Age rather than the Elizabethan era.

 Laurence Olivier played Lear in this production to great acclaim, winning an Emmy for his performance.
 It was the last of Olivier's appearances in a Shakespeare play.
 At 75, he was one of the oldest actors to take on this enormously demanding role.
 (He had previously played it in 1946 at the Old Vic, without much success).

 A notable cast was assembled for this production, including, in addition to Olivier, John Hurt (Fool), Diana Rigg (Regan), Leo McKern (Gloucester), Dorothy Tutin (Goneril), Anna Calder-Marshall (Cordelia), David Threlfall (Edgar), Colin Blakely (Kent), and Robert Lindsay (Edmund).
 The set designer was Tanya Moiseiwitsch.

+Faye Dunaway turned down the part of Regan, electing to make The Wicked Lady (1983) instead.

 The American syndicated telecasts featured an introduction shot at the real Stonehenge, featuring Peter Ustinov as host.
 (Ustinov was host for all the Mobil Showcase Theatre presentations, of which the Olivier King Lear was one.)
 It has been released on DVD in both Region 1 and Region 2 editions.